Social Media Engagement Tools Built for Agencies

 Common questions about managing engagement with CampaignSwift

 Yes.
 CampaignSwift's unified inbox shows messages from all clients and platforms in one feed.
 Each message is labeled with the client and platform, and you can filter to focus on one client at a time.
-Client accounts are isolated — you cannot accidentally respond from the wrong brand.
+Client accounts are isolated, so you cannot accidentally respond from the wrong brand.
 Your team works through one queue instead of switching between separate tools for each client.

 AI in CampaignSwift does three things: it suggests responses based on past conversations and client brand guidelines, it analyzes sentiment to prioritize urgent or negative messages, and it detects common question patterns to recommend template responses.
 Your team always reviews and controls what gets sent.
-The AI handles the first draft and the sorting — humans handle the judgment.
+The AI handles the first draft and the sorting, and humans handle the judgment.

 No. Client accounts are isolated with strict separation.
 When a team member is responding to messages for Client A, they can only see and reply from Client A's accounts.
 Switching to Client B requires an explicit context switch.
 Permission controls determine who on your team can access which client accounts.
 We built this specifically because cross-posting is one of the biggest agency fears.

-CampaignSwift supports engagement management for Instagram (DMs, comments, story replies), Facebook (messages, comments, reviews), X/Twitter (DMs, mentions, replies), LinkedIn (messages, comments), and TikTok (comments).
+CampaignSwift supports engagement management for Instagram (DMs, comments, story replies), Facebook (messages, comments, reviews), X/Twitter (DMs, mentions, replies), LinkedIn (messages, comments), TikTok (comments), and Pinterest (comments).
 All message types from all platforms feed into the unified inbox.

 Every conversation has a status (open, pending, resolved) and can be assigned to a specific team member.
 Internal notes let the morning team leave context for the afternoon team.
 When someone picks up a conversation, they see the full history plus any internal notes.
 Collision detection prevents two people from responding to the same message simultaneously.